Optics of Vivitar TEL50600

 The finderscope?
-Worst I’ve ever used, even worse than the terrible plastic 5×25 finder sold on a lot of cheap telescopes.
-It can’t be focused, it has a silver inside so it’s loaded with internal reflections, I can’t even see the crosshairs.
-It’s worse than if it had been a peep-sight, at least then you could see the sky behind it.
+The worst I’ve ever used, even worse than the terrible plastic 5×25 finder sold on a lot of cheap telescopes.
+It can’t be focused.
+It has a silver inside, so it’s loaded with internal reflections, I can’t even see the crosshairs.
+It’s worse than if it had been a peep-sight.
+At least then you could see the sky behind it.

 The Tripod With the Scope

 The first thing you notice when you try to use this telescope isn’t the optics, it’s the tripod.
 It’s so short that even sitting down it’s undersized.
 Maybe it’s the right size for a kid.
-The tripod wants to fall down if you even stare at it wrong.
-It has extendable legs (and to reach the eyepiece you have to extend the legs), but when the legs are extended it’s so much wobblier.
-The tripod head is a wobbly and pliable plastic and it flexes when you try to move it.
-Using this tripod I felt I was too harsh on the TravelScope 70.
+The tripod wants to fall down if you even stare at it the wrong way.
+It has extendable legs (and to reach the eyepiece you have to extend the legs), but when the legs are extended, it’s so much wobblier.
+The tripod head is a wobbly and pliable plastic, and it flexes when you try to move it.
+Using this tripod, I felt I was too harsh on the TravelScope 70.
 Combining this extremely finicky tripod with the tiny field of view of the 10mm eyepiece meant that I was only ever able to get perhaps 80% of the Moon in the field of view at one time, at best–getting it centered in the tiny field of view is hopeless.
-Putting your eye up to the eyepiece is enough to cause the view to shake horribly (perhaps my simulation should have had added motion blur).
+Putting your eye up to the eyepiece is enough to cause the view to shake horribly (perhaps my simulation should have added motion blur).

 Put it on a $1000 Equatorial mount and it wouldn’t fix the telescope.